The Little Mermaid (2023 film): Controversies

-After the announcement of Bailey's involvement in July 2019 and the release of first teaser in September 2022, the film gained mixed responses from the public for casting an African-American actress as Ariel, who was Caucasian with red hair in the 1989 animated film.
-Arguments for the negative response have included the fact that a black mermaid does not adhere to the original story (Hans Christian Andersen's description of the mermaid is that "her skin was as clear and delicate as a rose-leaf, and her eyes as blue as the deepest sea"), the claim that the adaptation should be as close to the original as possible, and the idea that mermaids should be pale, not black, as they are underwater creatures.
+After the announcement of Bailey's involvement in July 2019 and the release of first teaser in September 2022, the film gained negative responses and backlash from the public for casting an African-American actress as Ariel, who was Caucasian with red hair in the 1989 animated film.
+Arguments for the negative response have included the fact that a black mermaid does not adhere to the original story (Hans Christian Andersen's description of the mermaid is that "her skin was as clear and delicate as a rose-leaf, and her eyes as blue as the deepest sea", and Andersen also wrote that the mermaid was "stretching her white arms up", and that after becoming human, "she had the loveliest pair of white legs any young maid could hope to have"), the claim that the adaptation should be as close to the original as possible, and the idea that mermaids should be pale, not black, as they are underwater creatures.

 Criticism of the casting after the teaser trailer release became viral and elicited the hashtag #NotMyAriel.
 Many media outlets as well as Lin-Manuel Miranda, the film's producer and lyricist, criticized the negative response and described it as being racist.
 Stuart Heritage of The Guardian argued, "The boring spat over the Disney trailer makes idiots of us all – whether Ariel is Black or White, it is clearly a film that should rightfully be ignored then forgotten forever", suggesting instead that there should be a "grotesque scaly mutant as the lead".